MIND-FIRST PRACTICES

 “I am the cause of the world, not the effect of the world.”

-I am love — not in transaction, but in recognition.
+I might also be love — not in transaction, but in recognition that all “out there” are parts of me.

 I am innocence — untouched by the shadows of the dream we call the world.